lynnagidza/alx-backend-javascript/README.md

 ### 0x02-ES6_classes

 - Description: This directory focuses on implementing various ES6 classes with different tasks.
 Each task is implemented in a separate JavaScript file.

+### 0x03-ES6_data_manipulation

+- Description: This directory focuses on practicing ES6 data manipulation concepts.
+Each task is implemented in a separate JavaScript file.

+### 0x04-TypeScript

+- Description: This directory focuses on working with TypeScript and covers various topics and concepts.
+Each task is implemented in a separate TypeScript file.

 ## Usage